-Macro-level effects of information technologies and their policy implications; information policy; the co-construction of law, society, and technology.
+The macro-level effects of the use of digital technologies — such as the nature of power, governance, and the economy — and their policy implications; the co-construction of law, society, and technology.

 Sandra Braman’s research has been supported by grants from the US National Science Foundation, Ford Foundation, Rockefeller Foundation, Soros Foundation, and the First Amendment Fund.
-Braman’s book Change of State: Information, Policy, and Power, currently undergoing revision for a second edition, is in use around the world and is widely viewed as having defined the field of information policy.
-Other publications include the edited volumes Communication Researchers and Policy-Making, The Emergent Global Information Policy Regime, and Biotechnology and Communication: The Meta-Technologies of Information and over 100 refereed journal articles and book chapters.
 Braman created and launched the first graduate (postgraduate) program in telecommunications and information policy on the African continent while serving as Director and Visiting Professor at the University of South Africa.
 She has also served in the invited positions of Freedom of Expression Professor at the University of Bergen (Norway), Fulbright Senior Scholar at Södertörn University (Sweden), and Visiting Professor at the Federal University of Rio de Janeiro (Brazil).
 She conceived and edits the Information Policy Book Series at MIT Press, and is former Chair of the Communication Law and Policy Division of the International Communication Association and former Chair of the Law Section of the International Association of Media and Communication Research.
 In 2014 Braman was inducted as a Fellow of the International Communication Association.
-She is a Faculty Associate, Berkman Klein Center, Harvard University and Faculty Associate, Ostrom Workshop, Indiana University.
+She is a Fellow of the

 - Braman, Sandra.
 (2015).
 The state of cloud computing policy.
 In Christopher Yoo & Jean-François Blanchette (Eds.), Regulating the cloud: Policy for computing infrastructure, pp. 279-288.
 Cambridge, MA: MIT Press.